badonj001/IoT-Connector/README.md

 10. If the menu is open and you wnat to stay on the page, then swipe left.

-11.) to refresh a page, swipe right and select the link for taht page again.
+11.) to refresh a page, swipe right and select the link for that page again.

 12.)
 If you make any cool changes or upgrades I would apprecite it if yo let me know so I can also enjoy them, :).